… The days you struggled to get everything done.

 Phytosterols in Acai oil protect the fragile epidermal layer of your skin.
 Essential fatty acids such as linoleic acid, Omega-6 and Omega-9 moisturize and nourish your skin.

-- Organic Green Tea Leaf Extract
+- Organic Camellia sinensis (Green Tea) Leaf Extract

 Green tea also contains plentiful polyphenols, which include flavanols, flavandiols, flavonoids and phenolic acids.